Private Empirical Risk Minimization Beyond the Worst Case: The Effect of the Constraint Set Geometry: Tighter Guarantees of Mirror Descent for Strongly Convex Functions

 \begin{claim} Let $\theta^*=\arg\min\limits_{\theta\in\C}\empL(\theta)$.
 For every $t\in[T]$, let $\gamma_t$ be the sub-gradient of $\empL(\theta_t;D)$ used in iteration $t$ of Algorithm $\A_{\sf Noise-MD}$ (Algorithm \ref{Algo:MirrorDesc}).
 Then, the following is true.

 \end{claim}

 The proof of this claim is a direct consequence of the definition of strong convexity.
-Now using \eqref{eq:finalBound1} from the proof of Theorem \ref{thm:mirrDescUtil} and summing over the $T$ iterations, we have the following. \ktnote{We still need $\Psi$ to be strongly convex wrt the $\C$ norm, right?}
+Now using \eqref{eq:finalBound1} from the proof of Theorem \ref{thm:mirrDescUtil} and summing over the $T$ iterations, we have the following.